eoscostarica/gGoods/README.md

 ### Interplanetary File System (IPFS)

 We use IPFS to store the assets that are displayed in the Web Application.
 IPFS is a decentralized storage that uses blockchain technology to provide auditability and availability of the assets.
 IPFS can be configured to setup your own node and validate the data, but this time we are using the public IPFS access, i.e. public endpoints.

+### Google Kubernetes Engine Cluster

+At EOS Costa Rica, we build software taking into consideration a high availability of the services that can integrate it.
+For this, we use [Kubernetes](https://kubernetes.io/), that allows to isolate modules in order to reduce the risk of the system collapsing.
+In the image above, you can take a look at our representation of the architecture we consider is more suitable to our purposes.

 # License